Anylsite/anyledger-hub-Pre-Alpha/README.md

 ERROR: unsatisfiable constraints:
 ...

-ERROR: Service 'lwm2m-client_1' failed to build:
+ERROR: Service 'lwm2m-client_1' failed to build:...`
-...`

 To solve it, replace the old version in the project with the new one.